cognitedata/cognite-sdk-js/packages/wells/README.md

 **nptCodes**: what npt codes are associated to the event.

-**nptCodeDetails**: what nptCodeDetails are associated to the event
+**nptCodeDetails**: what npt code details are associated to the event

 ```ts
 import { WellFilter, LengthUnitEnum } from '@cognite/sdk-wells';